 During the school year, more than 40% of K-12 kids in Minnesota are eligible for free or reduced-price meals through the National School Lunch and School Breakfast programs.
 However, when the school year ends for the summer, these children may not have access to the nutritious meals they need.
-The Summer Food Service Program provides free meals to children 18 and under to fill this gap.
+The Summer Food Service Program provides free meals to all children 18 and under to fill this gap.

 Looking for a free meal near you?